dlr-gtlab/gtlab-core/docs/user/scripting/types/python_console.rst

 A GTlab project includes not only the project data but also the hub-spoke workflows defined within the project.
-They are visualized in the Process/Calculators widget of the GTlab user interface.
+They are visualized in the :ref:`Process/Calculators widget <label_section_processdock>` of the GTlab user interface.
 These workflows can be accessed and modified via the Python Console.
 In addition, it is possible to start workflows directly from the Python Console.

 To access the project-specific workflows, the project object returned by :py:func:`currentProject` provides the child object *Process Data*.
 This subtree